A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Conclusion

-Finally we have conducted a search for flare events in our light curves, identifying \NUMflareevents{} events in \NUMflarestars{} stars.
-Due to the difficulty between distinguishing a flare from bad photometry in an automated way, there are likely to be many flare events in the light curves that we do not identify.
+We have also conducted a search for flare events in our light curves, identifying \NUMflareevents{} events in \NUMflarestars{} stars.
+Due to the difficulty of distinguishing between a flare and bad photometry in an automated way, there are likely to be many flare events in the light curves that we do not identify.
 We therefore do not attempt to draw conclusions about the total occurrence rate of flaring \citep[for a recent determination of this frequency using data from the Sloan Digital Sky Survey, see][]{Kowalski.09}.
 We find that the distribution of $V-K_{S}$ colors for flare stars is biased toward red colors, implying that the flare frequency increases with decreasing stellar mass, which has been known for a long time (\citealp{Ambartsumyan.70}, see also \citealp{Kowalski.09}).
 We find that roughly half the flare stars are detected as periodic variables, which is a significantly higher fraction than for the full sample of stars.
 This is in line with the expectation that stellar flaring is associated with the presence of significant starspots, and is consistent with the finding by \citet{Kowalski.09} that the flaring frequency of active M dwarfs showing H$\alpha$ emission is $\sim 30$ times higher than the flaring frequency of inactive M dwarfs.
 We also find that the distribution of periods for flare stars is biased toward shorter periods, again as expected from the rotation-activity connection.

-Finally we attempt to statistically identify flares by searching for excess bright outliers relative to faint outliers in the light curves.
-This excess appears to be anti-correlated with rotation period and provides further evidence that flares are more common among rapidly rotating K and M dwarfs than among slower rotators.
+Finally we identified several potentially multi-periodic variables from a search conducted on a subset of the light curves, and we highlighted two examples.
+We speculate that the variation in these cases is either due to blending with nearby variable stars, or else these may be multi-star systems where each detected period corresponds to the rotation period of a different component star.
+As far as we are aware, there is no known pulsation mechanism in K and M dwarf stars that would give rise to millimagnitude level photometric variations with different periods.

 \acknowledgements